Aparecida, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types C and N. Take care to get the necessary type.
-A lot of adapters currently being sold are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and N. It's important that you pick the necessary type.
+Many adapters for sale now are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most places.

 • Power bank for devices